BogdanM0103/Rocket-Control-Demo/README.md

 ### 🔁 Oscillator.cs
 - Moves an object back and forth between two points using `Mathf.PingPong`.
 - Creates smooth oscillating movement for platforms or obstacles.

-### 💣 Explosion.cs
-- Defines an explosion with a radius and damage value.
-- Draws a gizmo in the Scene view to visualize the explosion range.
-- Intended to damage enemies within range when triggered.

-### 🤖 EnemyHealth.cs
-- Tracks an enemy’s health.
-- Takes damage when hit, and if health reaches zero:
-  - Plays an explosion effect.
-  - Notifies the `GameManager` to decrease the enemy count.
-  - Destroys the enemy GameObject.

 ### ⎋ QuitApplication.cs
 - Quits the game when **Escape** is pressed.